gwenvanhee/ofxDofShader/README.md

 ofxDofShader
 ============

-Basic implementation of a DOF shader for [openFrameworks](http://www.openframeworks.cc/).
+Implementation of a DOF shader for [openFrameworks](http://www.openframeworks.cc/).
 With some help from the amazing [Kris Temmerman](http://http://www.neuroproductions.be/).

 Feedback, questions, ...